-These Integrity principles underpin all decisions and actions undertaken by police organisations and their employees.
-Police employees who conduct themselves with integrity ensure continued public confidence in police organisations by making decisions that are professional, honest, consistent and transparent.
+These Integrity Principles underpin all decisions and actions undertaken by police organisations and their employees.
+Police employees who conduct themselves with professionalism, equity and transparency ensure continued public confidence in police organisations by making decisions that are respectful, honest, ethical, fair and transparent.